wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 ----------------------------
 The command monitoring capability can be used to alert about the missing execution of a given process.

-As an example, we will configure to check periodically the `clamd.exe` process execution on a monitored Windows system.
-To do this, we use the command `tasklist` and set it to run repeatedly once every 120 seconds.
+As an example, we configure the ``<localfile>`` to check periodically the `clamd.exe` process execution on a monitored Windows system.
+To do this, we use the command ``tasklist`` and set it to run repeatedly once every 120 seconds.

 .. code-block:: xml